Skip to content

 Understanding AMP CloudWatch Metrics

-Amazon Managed Prometheus automatically publishes usage metrics to CloudWatch under the AWS/Prometheus namespace.
+Amazon Managed Prometheus automatically publishes usage metrics to CloudWatch under the AWS/Usage and AWS/Prometheus namespace.
 These metrics provide insights into:

 1. Ingestion Metrics